 Check out the art scene

 This is the number one reason we headed back to Whanganui.
-Famous for its art scene, we were glad to spend more time exploring any of the over 90 galleries.
+Famous for its art scene, we were glad to spend time exploring many of the over 90 galleries.
 The best time to go is in March to enjoy the famous arts trail.

 Sarjeant Gallery Te Whare o Rehua